 Based on the pacing established early on in the first season, each episode adapted slightly over 4 manga chapters per episode on average.
 For example, Episode 9 adapted up through Chapter 33.

 Studio Orange’s writers ended up targeting ending BEASTARS Episode 12 by adapting up through Chapter 48, the middle of Volume 6.
-To put the anime’s ending in perspective, the ending of Volume 6, Chapter 52, is also the ending of a major story arc.

 Note: Minor spoilers for BEASTARS Season 2 contained in the next paragraph.